 People Suffering from Depression.
 Treating depression has benefits for cancer patients.
-Seek medical advice if your mood does not improve over time-for example, if you feel depressed every day for a 2-week period.
+Contact your doctor if your mood does not improve over time-for example, if you feel depressed every day for a 2-week period.

 For more information, please

-- Call: The National Institute of Mental Health (NIMH) at (866) 615-6464 - Visit: NIMH at www.nimh.nih.gov and enter "depression" into the search box
+- Call: The National Institute of Mental Health (NIMH) at (866) 615-6464 - Visit: NIMH at www.nimh.nih.gov Enter "depression" in the search box.